 Here is a list of Sakhi centres across the country.

 - Emergency Response and Rescue Services

 - Assistance in lodging FIR /NCR/DIR

 - Video Conferencing Facility to record statement for police/ courts

 4. Working Women Hostels

-The objective of the scheme is to promote availability of safe and conveniently located accommodation for working women, with day care facility for their children, wherever possible, in urban, semi urban, or even rural areas where employment opportunity for women exist.
+The objective of the scheme is to promote the availability of safe and conveniently located accommodation for working women, with daycare facility for their children, wherever possible, in urban, semi-urban, or even rural areas where employment opportunity for women exist.

 5. Swadhar Greh

 The Swadhar scheme was launched by the Union Ministry of Women and Child Development in 2002 for rehabilitation of women in difficult circumstances.